TIBCOSoftware/snappydata/README.md

     from Airline where ArrDelay >0
     group by Month_
     with error .05 ;
--- TWO PROBLEMS IN CURRENT IMPL: (1) PRESENTED ERROR IS NOT WITHIN RANGE (2) ERROR CONSTRAINT NOT MET ..
-BUT QUERY RETURNS VALUE
--- The correct answer is within +/- 'error'
--- Consult the docs for access to other related functions like relative_error(), --  lower and upper bounds for the error returned.
 ```
 #### Step 4 - Create, Load and Query Sample Table